 We try to understand how people and technology interact in specific settings, and with what implications for emissions; we analyse data from media and other actors who influence opinion, action, and discourse; and we use cutting-edge modelling techniques to capture how households and firms adopt and respond to low-carbon technologies.

 We focus on how systems are governed, from formal policy instruments to informal institutions.

 We work with local, national and international decision-makers to understand the institutional contexts in which policies are made and plans put into action.
 We highlight the potential importance of people as consumers, energy users and shapers of shared values and culture.

 We analyse how expectations of change transform into experiences of change, and the implications this has for public acceptability.

 We develop and test participatory and engagement processes that elicit public and stakeholder views on social transitions and feed these into local, national and international decision-making.

-We will also engage with the broader academic community to integrate our insights into climate science and policy.
-This includes improving integrated assessment models and IPCC assessments to provide more socially and behaviourally realistic simulations and projections.
-We also apply and promote innovative low-carbon research practices to demonstrate new ways of working.
+We also engage with the broader academic community to integrate our insights into climate science and policy and apply and promote innovative low-carbon research practices to demonstrate new ways of working.

 A partnership between UEA and eight research and business support organisations in France and the UK, led by...